LukeShortCloud/rootpages/markdown/sql.md

 For replication, a maxscale MySQL user needs "REPLICATION SET" and "SELECT" grants for all databases.
 ```
-GRANT REPLICATION SET, SELCT ON *.* TO 'maxscale'@'%' IDENTIFIED BY 'securepassword123';
+GRANT REPLICATION SET, SELECT ON *.* TO 'maxscale'@'%' IDENTIFIED BY 'securepassword123';
 ```

 In a master-slave configuration, at least two servers are required to be running.
 This is because MaxScale is unsure if other nodes are present and cannot determine if a server is a master or a slave.
 This will prevent it from working properly and this error will occur for all connections.
 [3] It is ideal to follow the quorum theory by having 3 servers to support a failed host properly.